-NHER 8447 (Find Spot record) - Undated human skull from River Bure
+NHER 8447 (Find Spot) - Undated human skull from River Bure

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.